Saint Helena Airport: Aerodrome characteristics, equipment and facilities

 The airport was built on Prosperous Bay Plain, on the east side of Saint Helena, entailing a concrete runway length of 1950 m with taxiway and apron, an approximately 8 e6m3 rockfill embankment through which a 750 m long reinforced concrete culvert was proposed but contractor Basil Read got approval to use an open channel instead.
 This was approved by the St Helena Government, together with an airport terminal building of 3500 m2 and support infrastructure, air traffic control and safety, bulk fuel installation for 6 e6l of diesel and aviation fuel, a 14 km airport access road from Rupert's Bay to the airport, and all related logistics.
-The airport has a LDA (landing distance available) of 1535 m for the northbound runway direction (02) and 1550 m for the wind shear-affected southbound runway direction (20).
+The airport has a LDA (landing distance available) of 1535 m for the northbound runway direction (01) and 1550 m for the wind shear-affected southbound runway direction (19).

 Aircraft compatibility

+Aircraft must be able to take off and land on the fairly short runway, and also have enough range to go from another airport and back to the mainland if they cannot land if the airport gets closed, for example due to weather.
+The distance from the nearest African mainland airport is almost 2500 km, and both ways almost 5000 km.

 The airport by design can accommodate up to two twin-engined passenger aircraft up to the size of the Airbus A319, Boeing 737, and the Boeing 757-200.
-The airport has also been visited by a Lockheed C-130 Hercules.
+The airport has also been visited by a Lockheed C-130 Hercules, and a Boeing C-17 (the largest of the listed aircraft).

 Airlink's scheduled service uses the Embraer ERJ-190.